openstack/ironic/doc/source/drivers/wol.rst

 * BIOS must try next boot device if PXE boot failed

-* Cleaning should be disabled, see :ref:`cleaning`
+* Automated cleaning should be disabled, see :ref:`automated_cleaning`

 * Node should be powered off before start of deploy